ruchi546/SKI_SDL3/README.md

-# A Simple 2D Skiing Game
+# A 2D Skiing Mini Game

-A simple 2D skiing game created using C++ and the SDL3 library.
+A 2D skiing mini game created using C++ and the SDL3 library.
 Players control a skier descending a mountain, avoiding obstacles to score points.
 The objective is to survive as long as possible.
 Colliding with an obstacle results in a game over, displaying the player's score with an option to restart.

 ## Features:
 - **Skiing Gameplay**: Navigate a skier down a mountain, avoiding obstacles while the speed increases over time.